Hera: Heracles

-When Heracles reached adulthood, Hera drove him mad, which led him to murder his family and this later led to him undertaking his famous labours.
+When Heracles reached adulthood, Hera drove him mad, which led him to murder his family and this later led to him undertaking his famous labours (Alternatively, according to Euripides's Herakles, this happened after his labors had been completed).
 Hera assigned Heracles to labour for King Eurystheus at Mycenae.
-She attempted to make almost all of Heracles' twelve labours more difficult.
+She attempted to make almost all of Heracles's twelve labours more difficult.
 When he fought the Lernaean Hydra, she sent a crab to bite at his feet in the hopes of distracting him.
-Later Hera stirred up the Amazons against him when he was on one of his quests.
+Later Hera stirred up the Amazons against him when he was on one of his quests, claiming that he kidnapped their queen, Hippolyte.
 When Heracles took the cattle of Geryon, he shot Hera in the right breast with a triple-barbed arrow: the wound was incurable and left her in constant pain, as Dione tells Aphrodite in the Iliad, Book V. Afterwards, Hera sent a gadfly to bite the cattle, irritate them and scatter them.
 Hera then sent a flood which raised the water level of a river so much that Heracles could not ford the river with the cattle.
 He piled stones into the river to make the water shallower.
 When he finally reached the court of Eurystheus, the cattle were sacrificed to Hera.

+That was not the only time Heracles had violently attacked Hera, either.
+After murdering Iphitus of Oechalia in cold blood and seeking purification for the crime from Neleus, king of Pylos, Neleus and his fourteen children turned him away.
+After being purified elsewhere, "Heracles then marched against Neleus and not only sacked Pylos, but even wounded Hera, who was fighting as Neleus' ally.
+As for Neleus himself, Heracles killed him and his children, except for the youngest, Nestor."

 Eurystheus also wanted to sacrifice the Cretan Bull to Hera.
 She refused the sacrifice because it reflected glory on Heracles.
 The bull was released and wandered to Marathon, becoming known as the Marathonian Bull.

 Some myths state that in the end, Heracles befriended Hera by saving her from Porphyrion, a giant who tried to rape her during the Gigantomachy, and that she even gave her daughter Hebe as his bride.
-Whatever myth-making served to account for an archaic representation of Heracles as "Hera's man" it was thought suitable for the builders of the Heraion at Paestum to depict the exploits of Heracles in bas-reliefs.
+Whatever myth-making served to account for an archaic representation of Heracles as "Hera's man", it was thought suitable for the builders of the Heraion at Paestum to depict the exploits of Heracles in bas-relief.